ynashed/larnd-sim/README.md

 can be repeated until convergence is reached.

 Note that this is one particular application -- reconstruction of inputs, via a similar procedure with $\nabla_{x} f(x, \theta)$, is a very related process.
-However the differentiability also allows for training of neural networks in conjunction with physics simulation (as gradients with respect to neural network weights and biases may be passed all the way through).
+Further, the differentiability also allows for training of neural networks in conjunction with physics simulation (as gradients with respect to neural network weights and biases may be passed all the way through).
 TL; DR, this can be useful!

 ## Fitting code overview